-Let’s take a look at the 7 reasons I listed above and get to the solutions to fix this once and for all.
+Let’s take a look at all the reasons I listed above and get to the 7 ways to overcome procrastination and fix this once and for all.
 Little by little, bit by bit, we will overcome procrastination.

 One of the main reasons we procrastinate is because we’re afraid of failure.